17+ Badass Bend Hikes to Conquer During Your Visit

 Gorgeous rolling hills dot the landscape around the river, and you’ll often spot kayakers and fishermen in the water.
 Search for the cliffs of the Deschutes Canyon nearby as the path is nestled along the outskirts of the desert.

-Lots of wildlife can be found, but it’s essential to be mindful of rattlesnakes that sometimes frequent the area.
+TIP: Lots of wildlife can be found.
+It’s essential to be mindful of rattlesnakes and cougars that sometimes frequent the area.

 9. Tumalo Falls